-The three biggest monitor panel manufacturers LG, Samsung, and AU Optronics have revealed what they have planned for 2018 and 2019.
+The three biggest monitor panel manufacturers LG, Samsung, and AU Optronics have revealed what they have planned for 2019.
 The improvements include bigger panels, higher resolutions, higher refresh rates, faster response times, and many more cool upgrades.

 Here’s what you can expect from each panel manufacturer.
 Keep in mind that the dates below imply when the said panel should go into mass production and that these dates may change.

 - February 2019: Fixed a typo: LG 38WK950G -> LG 38GL950G.

 - January 2019: Added the Samsung CRG9, the Samsung UR59C, and the LG 27GL850G.

 Also added the Lenovo Legion Y27GQ (27″ 1440p 240Hz AUO panel), Lenovo Legion Y44W (43″ 3840×1200 144Hz FreeSync2 HDR VA panel), and the ASUS XG438Q (43″ 4K 120Hz AUO panel).

 The HP Omen X 65 Emperium BFGD is now available for pre-order on Amazon.

 - December 2018: Added the LG 49WL95 49″ 5120×1440 display and the LG 38GL950G 3840×1600 144Hz G-SYNC gaming monitor (LG IPS models).

 - November 2018: Updated the article.
 Some release dates have been pushed back, some of them due to certain panel changes.